neurobioinfo/scrnabox/README.md

     3. _Module score_: Seurat’s implementation (_AddModuleScore_) of Tirosh et al.’s algorithm is used to comparatively quantify the expression of gene sets across clusters at the single-cell level (Tirosh et al. 2016).
 Users must          define their desired gene sets in the parameters file of Step 7.<br />
 - **Step 8: Differential gene expression (DEG) contrasts** - There are multiple ways to perform differential gene expression analysis, but in this pipeline, we use the FindAllMarkers function to rank the highly differentially expressed genes in each cluster, which allows us to identify genes that are significantly differentially expressed between each cluster and the rest of the cells.
 From there, we can define contrasts to run statistical tests and investigate the phenotype and genotypes of each cluster.<br />

-The Steps 1-8 are performed using [scrnabox.slurm](https://github.com/neurobioinfo/scrnabox/tree/main/README_SCRNA.md) in the HPC system  ([slurm work load manager system](https://slurm.schedmd.com/)).
+Steps 1-8 are performed using [scrnabox.slurm](https://github.com/neurobioinfo/scrnabox/tree/main/README_SCRNA.md) in the HPC system using the [Slurm Workload Manager](https://slurm.schedmd.com/).

-- step 9, Enrichment analysis: in this step, we obtain a list of significant genes using enrichment methods.
-The step 9 can be done using scrnaboxR, see [Practice](https://github.com/neurobioinfo/scrnabox/blob/main/tutorial/practice.md).
+- **Step 9: Differentially expressed genes enrichment analysis**: in this step, we obtain a list of significant genes using enrichment methods.
+This Step is performed using scrnaboxR.
+For more details see [Practice](https://github.com/neurobioinfo/scrnabox/blob/main/tutorial/practice.md).

 #### [Cell Hashtags](https://github.com/neurobioinfo/scrnabox/tree/main/README_HTO.md)